astra-vision/MaterialPalette/README.md

 ## Overview

 This is the official repository of [**Material Palette**](https://astra-vision.github.io/MaterialPalette/).
-In a nutshell, the method works in three stages: first, concepts are extracted from an input image based on a user provided mask; then, those concepts are used to generate texture images; finally the generations are decomposed into SVBRDF maps (albedo, normals, and roughness).
-Visit our project page of consult our paper for more details!
+In a nutshell, the method works in three stages: first, concepts are extracted from an input image based on a user-provided mask; then, those concepts are used to generate texture images; finally, the generations are decomposed into SVBRDF maps (albedo, normals, and roughness).
+Visit our project page or consult our paper for more details!

 ![pipeline](https://github.com/astra-vision/MaterialPalette/assets/30524163/be03b0ca-bee2-4fc7-bebd-9519c3c4947d)

 **Content**: This repository allows the extraction of texture concepts from image and region mask sets.
 It also allows generation at different resolutions.
-Finally it proposes a decomposition step thanks to our decomposition model, for which we share the training weights.
+Finally, it proposes a decomposition step thanks to our decomposition model, for which we share the training weights.

 > [!TIP]
 > We propose a ["Quick Start"](#2-quick-start) section: before diving straight into the full pipeline, we share four pretrained concepts ⚡ so you can go ahead and experiment with the texture generation step of the method: see ["§ Generation"](#-generation).
 Then you can try out the full method with your own image and masks = concept learning + generation + decomposition, see ["§ Complete Pipeline"](#-complete-pipeline).